-- TR-5: Design and build a transportation system that can be efficiently operated and maintained. - TR-13: Develop a transportation system that minimizes negative health and environmental impacts to all, especially those who have been disproportionately affected by past transportation decisions. - TR-23: Adopt and implement a street plan in the Transportation Master Plan that results in multimodal access and connectivity in Redmond and the region.
+- TR-5: Design and build a transportation system that can be efficiently operated and maintained. - TR-9: Manage public right-of-way to maintain multimodal mobility while recognizing the need for occasional closures for maintenance, construction, or special events.
+Discourage interruptions to comfortable and convenient walking, bicycling, and transit use. - TR-13: Develop a transportation system that minimizes negative health and environmental impacts to all, especially those who have been disproportionately affected by past transportation decisions. - TR-23: Adopt and implement a street plan in the Transportation Master Plan that results in multimodal access and connectivity in Redmond and the region.
 Require that all streets be complete streets, built to accommodate travel modes as defined in the Transportation Master Plan, and be no wider than necessary. - TR-24: Maintain a street classification system in the street plan that is designed to move people by a variety of modes and support Redmond's preferred land use pattern.
-Classify streets according to function so that system capacity may be properly allocated by mode and planned street improvements will be consistent with those functions.
+Classify streets according to function so that system capacity may be properly allocated by mode and planned street improvements will be consistent with those functions. - TR-47: Consider a broad spectrum of revenue sources, including but not limited to general fund contributions, impact fees, local improvement districts, transportation benefit districts, street maintenance utility, grants, right-of-way lease fees, developer and other contributions, business taxes, and debt financing. - TR-50: Include a long-range, funding-constrained Transportation Facilities Plan (TFP) in the TMP that identifies programs, projects, and services to be funded over the life of the TFP.